 The 50 mile run begins in the finish area.
-To calibrate the distance to exactly 50 miles, Deb Vomhof and her team (Trail Marking and Race Course Management), measures and re-measure distances periodically, as subtle changes are continuously made to the 50 mile race course.
+To calibrate the distance to exactly 50 miles, our Trail Marking and Race Course Management team measures and re-measure distances periodically, as subtle changes are continuously made to the 50 mile race course.
 While the course tops numerous hills, none of them are extremely long or overly steep in nature, but they are incessant.
 The terrain consists of mostly single track dirt, rocky and tree rooted trail that runs through pinewoods, hardwood forests, and rolling prairie lands, a little bit of everything.
 The 50 mile course will be marked with YELLOW ground flags.
 We hope you enjoy our little bit of heaven.

 Section 1 is the Nordic Ski Trail to Confusion Corner.
 Designed as a cross country ski trail, this 9.08 mile section is one loop of the outer trail (Blue Loop — See Section 1 Description on next page).
 Referring to the race map, you are running in a clockwise direction starting from AS 2 passing AS 3 (offset to your left in the pines) and proceeding to AS 1 and returning to AS 2 for the 9.08 miles.
 Then, you continue in a clockwise direction to AS 3 again (1.6 miles) and cross Bluff road running up the horse trails for .5 miles until you reach Confusion Corner.
 The total distance on the Nordic Trail is 10.68 miles.
 Only 39.3 to go!